M3S-Cloud/ChatGPT4MS/README.md

 <h3>Cart</h3>

 - Create Cart
-- Retrieve Cart
+- Get Cart by Id
 - Delete Cart
-- Retrieve all Products in Cart
+- Get all Products in Cart
 - Add Product to Cart
 - Update quantity of Product in Cart
 - Remove a Product from Cart